MIDI-DDSP: Detailed Control of Musical Performance via Hierarchical Modeling: Experiments

 \paragraph{Synthesis Generator} We predict synthesis parameters from ground-truth note expression and then extract note expression back from the generated synthesis parameters.
 We measure the root mean square error (RMSE) between note expressions.
 The prior approach MIDI2Params directly generates synthesis parameters from notes and does not have access to note expressions.
 However, we can extract note expressions from the generated synthesis parameters and compare them to ground truth.
 As shown in Table~\ref{recon-table-2}, the Synthesis Generator can faithfully reconstruct the input note expression, whereas without access to note expression, MIDI2Params generates larger error.

 \paragraph{Expression Generator} We take ground-truth MIDI and evaluate the likelihood of the ground-truth note expressions under the model.
-As the Expression Generator is auto-regressive, we use teacher-forcing to sequentially accumulate the squared error note by note.
+As the Expression Generator is autoregressive, we use teacher-forcing to sequentially accumulate the squared error note by note.
 The total error thus computed can be interpreted as a log-likelihood.
-We again compare to MIDI2Params, where we auto-regressively condition its own output within and on ground-truth across notes to obtain a note-wise metric.
+We again compare to MIDI2Params, where we autoregressively condition its own output within and on ground-truth across notes to obtain a note-wise metric.
 That is, MIDI2Params sees the ground truth of past notes, but sees its own output for the current note.
 As shown in Table~\ref{recon-table-3}, the Expression Generator can accurately predict the note expression.
-In comparison, MIDI2Params without performance-level modeling suffers from predicting the note expression on a higher level when compared to the frame-wise sequence models.
+In comparison, MIDI2Params without performance-level modeling suffers from predicting the note expression with a higher error when compared to our frame-wise sequence models.